NAMTeam/namteam.github.io/content/docs/feature-guides/high-speed-rail/index.md

 ## Tunnels

 Being based on the Monorail network, HSR and GHSR do NOT support the construction of properly functioning tunnels.
-However, one can convert to the Subway network from HSR by using third-party lots, such as the [HSRP Subway Converters](http://sc4devotion.com/csxlex/lex_filedesc.php?lotGET=2040) by **ebina** and **3ddz**.
+However, one can convert to the Subway network from HSR by using third-party lots, such as the [Hybrid Railway (HRW) Subway Converter](https://www.sc4evermore.com/index.php/downloads/download/19-transportation/95-ulisse-wolf-hybrid-railway-hrw-subway-converter) by NAM team members Ulisse Wolf and MGB204.

 ## Stations